Day 1. Arrival in Copenhagen

 Day 3.
 Tour to Sweden (Approx. 40 km/25 miles + ferry)

 Today you have the chance to visit some of the incredible attractions of Helsingør and the beautiful nature of Sweden.
 Cycle the 2 km from Snekkersten to Helsingør and take the ferry to Helsingborg (not included).
-The ferry to Sweden runs every 15 minutes for a roundtrip.
+The ferry to Sweden runs regularly.
 From here you can do a round trip of approximately 35 km along the Swedish coast to beaches and small fishing villages and back through the Swedish forests and fields.
 Choose the stage that suits you.

 If you have more time, go visit the impressive Kronborg Castle (renowned from Shakespeare`s play Hamlet) and the historical city centre.
 Also the Danish Maritime Museum, listed on the New York Times’ list: ”52 places to go in 2014”, is a “must” with its fantastic architecture and exciting exhibition.

 Day 4.
 Helsingør to Hillerød (Approx. 59 km/37 miles)